masDeFi/SolSentinel/README.md

 # Validator Health Check

 This project performs a series of health, configuration, and security checks on your validator.
-The results are output in JSON format and can be posted to your website, Discord, or GitHub for transparency.
+The results are output in JSON format and can be posted to your Discord.

+## Coming soon
+- More detailed checks
+- More notifcation options
+- Package update summaries
+- Suggested actions

 ## Project Structure
 ```
-/check-validator-health
+/solana-validoctor
 ├── README.md
 ├── .env                 # Your Discord webhook configuration
 ├── .env.example         # Template for .env file